 Transit-Centered Community Development

-BNC's Transit-Centered Community Development Initiative advances equitable and sustainable development along Baltimore's existing and planned transit corridors by investing in strategies that:
+BNC's Transit-Centered Community Development Initiative was designed to advance equitable and sustainable development along Baltimore's existing and planned transit corridors by investing in strategies that:

 Shoppers browse a table of fresh produce

 - Attract new residential and commercial investment, including mixed-use development.

 - Improve neighborhood conditions and prevent displacement of current renters and homeowners.